 28. Tap on Phone Payment Acceptance Will Benefit Both Users and Businesses

-ABI Research perceives the drive toward tap on phone payment as the next step in the wider trend championed by neo and challenger banks of eliminating barriers to entry in payment acceptance for businesses.
+ABI Research perceives the drive toward tap on phone payment as the next step in the wider market trend championed by neo and challenger banks of eliminating barriers to entry in payment acceptance for businesses.
 This is simply achieved through easier and less expensive smart devices, and seamless onboarding processes and enrollment for the majority of businesses.
 The development and expansion toward tap on phone payment will bring benefits across the market, but particularly to a number of key areas described below.

 - Emerging Economies: Smaller merchants occupy around 40% of the income for emerging economies, with only 10% of these merchants ready to accept digital payments as of 2022.
 The growth of tap on phone and proliferation in local shops and merchants would prove to be the simplest way for such businesses to accept digital payments and tap into a significantly underrepresented market segment.